Potential Health Risks of Energy Drinks and Sports Drinks

 Manufacturers include inositol in their products because it helps the modulation of serotonin and aids the nervous system.
 Doctors also give their patients who suffer from psychiatric problems with Inositol because it can help the nervous system.

-According to studies, there are no known side effects of Inositol, and it is generally safe.
-It is also found in many foods such as nuts, beans, grains, and fruits.
+Studies show that Inositol has no known side effects and is generally safe.
+It is also found in many foods, such as nuts, beans, grains, and fruits.

 L-Carnitine

-The recommended amount of L-carnitine in the energy drinks is from 2 to 6 grams only.
+The recommended amount of L-carnitine in energy drinks is only 2 to 6 grams.

 Sugar

-Apart from artificial sweeteners, energy drinks do contain sugar too.
-Sugar is the body’s preferred fuel, and it is a type of carbohydrate made when the glucose breaks down.
+Apart from artificial sweeteners, energy drinks contain sugar, too.
+Sugar is the body’s preferred fuel, a type of carbohydrate made when glucose breaks down.

-It is recommended that one should have a good dose of carbs to sustain exercise.
-However, too much sugar in the body can be linked to diabetes and obesity.
-It can also spike insulin levels, and one may feel a ‘crash’ feeling after one hour or so.
+One should consume a good dose of carbohydrates to sustain exercise.
+However, too much sugar can be linked to diabetes and obesity.
+It can also spike insulin levels, and one may feel a ‘crash’ after one hour.

-For example, one energy drink can have at least 63 grams of sugar, which is the same amount as eating two regular sizes of candy bars.
+For example, one energy drink can have at least 63 grams of sugar, the same amount as eating two regular-sized candy bars.

 Taurine